atrocore/docs-old/modules/export-feeds.md

 - **List Value Separator** - specify the mark for dividing the values of the list.
 - **Convert relations to string** - check if the relations of the exported entity should be converted to string.
 - **Field Delimiter for Relation** - specify the mark for separating the relations.
-- **Mark for a not linked attribute** - specify how a not linked attribute should be labeled.
+- **Marking for no relation** - specify how a not linked relation should be labeled.

 #### Filter